tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_algos/modeling_algos.md

 For each kind of geometric construction of a constrained line or circle, OCCT provides two types of access:

-  * algorithms from the package <i> Geom2dGcc </i> automatically select the algorithm best suited to the problem, both in the general case and in all types of specific cases; the used arguments  are *Geom2d* objects, while the computed solutions are <i> gp </i> objects;
+  * algorithms from the package *Geom2dGcc* automatically select the algorithm best suited to the problem, both in the general case and in all types of specific cases; the used arguments  are *Geom2d* objects, while the computed solutions are *gp* objects;
-  * algorithms from the package <i> GccAna</i> resolve the problem analytically, and can only be used when the geometries to be worked on are lines or circles; both the used arguments and the computed solutions  are <i> gp </i> objects.
+  * algorithms from the package *GccAna</i> resolve the problem analytically, and can only be used when the geometries to be worked on are lines or circles; both the used arguments and the computed solutions  are *gp* objects.

 The provided algorithms compute all solutions, which correspond to the stated geometric problem, unless the solution is found by an iterative algorithm.